mikebratt/ansible-lab/README.md

 # ansible-lab

-A *very simple* Ansible environment in Oracle 7
+A *very simple* Ansible environment in Oracle Linux 7

 ### Prerequisites: